rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

-# Link Tracking with StimulusReflex - Part II
+# Link Tracking with StimulusReflex - Part III

 In this last part of this series, we'll use what [we built before](TODO: Add link to second part) to actually start tracking views.
 To do so, we'll use [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html) and [CableReady](https://github.com/hopsoft/cable_ready) to broadcast and make changes in our frontend.